StellarUpdater/Stellar/docs/Guide.md

 <br>

 ### Troubleshooting
-- If the program starts with a white background, go to `Configur`e → `Clear Saved`, restart program.
+- If the program starts with a white background, go to `Configure` → `Clear Saved`, restart program.
 Or go to `C:\Users\[Your Name]\AppData\Local\Stellar` and delete the old configs.
 - If you receive "Error: Cannot connect to Server", try a few times, it may have failed to download the cores list.
 - If certain cores are throwing the updater out of sync, delete them and use "New Cores" option to download a new version.